 European System of Central Banks, ESCB

-The ECB and the national central banks of the Member States that have adopted the euro are jointly referred to as the Eurosystem.
-At present, eighteen national central banks are included.
+The ECB and the national central banks of the countries that have adopted the euro are jointly referred to as the Eurosystem.

 The main objective of the central banks in the ESCB is to maintain price stability.
-Without prejudice to this primary objective, the ESCB shall support the general economic policies in the Community with a view to contributing to the achievement of the objectives of the Community (see Other EU cooperation).
+Without prejudice to this primary objective, the ESCB shall support the general economic policies in the Community with a view to contributing to the achievement of the objectives of the Community (read more on the page Other EU cooperation).

 Central banks that are members of the ESCB but not of the Eurosystem - which include the Riksbank - retain responsibility for conducting an independent national monetary policy and other national tasks.
-For these countries, participation in the ESCB entails cooperation that will facilitate entry into the Eurosystem as and when this becomes appropriate.
 One of the aims of participation in the ESCB is to facilitate entry into the Eurosystem if and when such a decision is taken.
 It also enables the Riksbank to exert influence on issues that are important to Sweden and to share and exchange knowledge and experience.

 The Governing Council

 The Governing Council is the highest decision-making body in the Eurosystem and the ESCB.
 Its members are the governors of the national central banks of the euro area and the members of the ECB’s Executive Board.
 The Governing Council normally meets twice a month and monetary policy decisions are made at every second meeting.
 As Sweden has not adopted the euro, the Governor of the Riksbank is not a member of this Council.
 When the Governing Council takes a decision that concerns the entire ESCB, the members of the General Council (see below) can submit their views in advance.